![]() |

 The rules for submission are as follows:

-The Wedgwood Society publishes a newsletter for members six times a year announcing its meetings.
+The Wedgwood Society published a newsletter for members approximately six times a year announcing its meetings.

-The topics of recent past meetings can be found here.
+The topics of some past meetings can be found here.